 Additionally, Evergreen paid \$5,284,000, primarily in settlement of Pace debt collateralized by American Sentinel common stock, comprised of cash payments of \$1,550,000, Pace common stock previously owned by Evergreen of \$500,000, and debt incurred by Alliance of \$3,167,000, plus \$67,000 of acquisition costs.
 The debt incurred by Alliance was recorded as a noncash capital contribution to Evergreen in 1994 and was satisfied by Alliance as of December 31, 1995.
 As of December 31, 1994, American Sentinel no longer exists as a separate corporate entity.
-As discussed further in note 10, neither Evergreen nor other members of the Alliance Companies have any future obligations with respect to the American Sentinel insurance operations under the terms of the American Sentinel transaction agreements.
+As discussed further in note 10, neither Evergreen nor other members of the Alliance Operations under the terms of the American Sentinel transaction agreements.